perforce/helix-authentication-service/docs/Windows.md

 ## Configuration

 The configuration of the authentication service is managed through environment variables.
 An easy method for setting the variables for the service is via a file named `.env` in the directory containing the authentication service.
+To start, copy the `example.env` file and paste with the name `.env` and then edit with your favorite editor.
 The `.env` file is a plain text file that contains names and values, separated by an equals (=) sign.
 For example:

 ```
 SVC_BASE_URI=https://has.example.com